Greens of Serbia: 2007–2011

-Early electoral results

 In 2010 the Greens of Serbia received 2% of the popular vote in the Bor municipality local election, although the movement was formed a month before the election.
 In the City of Pančevo, the Greens of Serbia have a councillor.

 In 2012 the Greens of Serbia won its first seat of the Serbian parliament as part of Choice for a Better Life.
 The coalition received 22.1% of the popular vote and 67 seats; 1 seat was allocated to the leader of the Greens of Serbia, Ivan Karić.